Why is My Air Conditioner Leaking Water?

 This pan is located below the evaporator coil in your furnace or air handler.
 If the pan is full and won’t drain, call AC Mechanical at 307-778-0515 for assistance, since we might need to replace the float switch.

-Water is Leaking Because the Condensate Pan is Rusty
+Air Conditioner is Leaking Water Because the Condensate Pan is Rusty

 Older air conditioners, especially ones that are more than 15 years old, can get holes in their condensate pans due to rust.
 If this happens, you’ll need to get a new pan.
 We also recommend planning for air conditioning installation because most air conditioners only last around 15–20 years with annual maintenance.